-The outlook changed with Central Government changing its funding methodology releasing more funding to District Councils (such as Ashford) to support the rising costs of the pandemic, overall Ashford received general Covid support grant of just over £2.5m in 2020/21.
+The outlook changed with Central Government changing its funding methodology releasing more funding to District Council's (such as Ashford) to support the rising costs of the pandemic, overall Ashford received general grant of just over £2m in 2020/21.

 The Government also developed a Sales Fees and Charges compensation scheme which supported most of the income streams (excluding Property rents) that were coming under pressure (a key issue for Ashford's budget).
 The scheme compensated Councils for 75 pence in the pound of lost income, having met 5% of losses.
-This support package resulted in a claim of circa £1.87m.
+This support package resulted in a claim of circa $\pounds$ 1.7m.
 This scheme was extended for the first quarter of 2021/22.